rodrigo2604/training-typescript/README.md

 On the other hand, a implementation in memory has been developed in order to test GraphQL queries.

 ## Example queries for GraphQL API
+Implementation of GraphQL server is allocated at `src/app/index.ts`.

 - Fetch all pages ordered by `crawledAt`
   ```txt